 But probably not.
 I'll use myself as the example here.

-In the spring of 2010 I took my first run up what is to date my hardest send, Swingline (13d).
+In the spring of 2010 I took my first run up what was, at that time, the hardest route I'd been on, Swingline (13d).
 It was simply a "free feel" as I like to call it, as I had sent my project for the day.
 It was my one foray up it for the season, and I continued with the sending spree I was on, completing 10 new 13s, including some of the hardest 13b's in the Red.

 The following season, autumn of 2010, I dedicated mostly to Swingline, to no avail.
 That season I sent only 2 new 13's, and in my mind, it bordered on wasted.
 An entire season of warm, but mostly good weather, and I just couldn't get it done.
 Skin issues, bad tactics, whatever.
 At this point, I had probably been up this damned route 35 times, 8 or 9 times to the final crux and what was now "the move".
 Fail.

 Spring of 2011, I made the decision to not lose a season to one route.
 I dedicated the bulk of my time to other routes, completing a 13c, my first 13d, and a couple of 13a's, as well as doing my first "not in my backyard" 13c that July in Lander, Wyoming.
 I did visit Swingline a handful of times, raising the attempt tally to somewhere in the neighborhood of 40.